-The main task of King Mathias Museum as an affiliate of the Hungarian National Museum is to discover, collect, maintain and exhibit the archaeological and historical findings in Visegrád.
-The exhibitions of the Museum can be seen at the restored rooms of the Salamon tower and the Royal Palace.
+The main task of King Matthias Museum as an affiliate of the Hungarian National Museum is to discover, collect, maintain and exhibit the archaeological and historical findings in Visegrád.
+The exhibitions of the Museum can be seen at the restored rooms of the Solomon’s tower and the Royal Palace.
 It has a significant archaeological- and stone-collection, but it also features a local history collection mainly from the 18-19. centuries, and a photo-, drawings- and text collection.
 The Museum focuses on the research of the material culture and architecture of the Roman limes and that of the late middle ages.

-One of its most remarkable exhibits is the Hercules-fountain from the period of King Mathias, which is the first significant example of the renaissance sculpting outside Italy.
+One of its most remarkable exhibits is the Hercules-fountain from the period of King Mathias, which is the first significant example of renaissance sculpting outside Italy.

 |*from May 1 to September 30|

 The reconstructed parts of the Royal Palace show gothic and renaissance style features.
 For a certain period this was the official centre of Hungarian monarchs, and then it became their summer residence.
 The Palace, built in a terraced-design, consists of three major parts: the northern Mathias palace, the Chapel, and the southern Beatrix palace.
 Originally the Palace-complex had 350 halls and rooms.We know this from Antonio Bonfini’s book, who was one of the humanists at the court of King Mathias.
 He also described the hanging garden, the halls and the fountains of the Palace.
 From these fountains two are still in operation in the inner courts.
 The Lion fountain made of red marble stands in the court on the fourth level.
 The other red marble fountain, which is considered the most beautiful Hungarian renaissance sculpture, is in the upper court.
 The building of the Museum and the Stone collection are right next to the excavation area.
-In every summer there some period-shows re-enacting historical events.
-The garden of the Palace is accessible by wheel chairs.
+Every summer there are some period-shows reenacting historical events.
+The garden of the Palace is accessible by wheelchairs.